kemplaw/vue-typescript-template/README.md

 ## Description

-This code snippet exists primarily to facilitate development stacks such as typescript + vue
+This code snippet exists primarily to facilitate development stacks such as typescript + vue.

 ## Snippets